 - Preheat oven to 400 degrees F. Wash potatoes and poke each with a knife a few times to allow steam to escape.
-Place a piece of foil in the oven and then the potatoes on top (this is to catch any drippings).
-Cook for 40-50 minutes until fork tender.
+Place a piece of foil on a baking sheet and the potatoes on top (this is to catch any drippings).
+Bake for 40-50 minutes until fork tender.
 Allow potatoes to cool until you are able to handle them and peel off the skin (it comes off really easily).

 - Place peeled cooked potatoes in a large bowl with the butter, sugar, milk, eggs, and vanilla and beat with an electric mixer until mashed and combined well.
-Place potatoes in a 9x9 inch casserole dish or a deep dish pie pan.
+Place potatoes in a 2 quart casserole dish.

 - In a small mixing bowl, combine the flour, sugar, and pecans.
 Add the butter and mix until crumbly, sprinkle on top of the sweet potatoes.